 What do energy drinks do within our body?

 Energy drinks contain mostly caffeine, and caffeine blocks the effects of adenosine.
 This is a chemical found in our brain that signals when our body is tired.
-Essentially, adenosine alerts you that it is time to go to sleep.
+In other words, adenosine alerts you that it is time to go to sleep.

 When adenosine gets blocked, our body enters into the ‘fight or flight’ mode by releasing adrenaline as the body thinks there is an emergency somewhere.
 Adrenaline will then make your heart beat faster and your eyes to dilate.
 Adrenaline will also cause your liver to release extra sugar into the blood stream to support the energy ‘required’.
 All of those responses make you feel like you have more energy.